alexdinh1997/Airlines_covid19_ETL_pipelines_with_Airflow_AWS/README.md

 4. Add environment to cluster

-### RUNNING AND SETTING UP CONNECTIONS ON AIRFLOW UI:
+### IV.
+RUNNING AND SETTING UP CONNECTIONS ON AIRFLOW UI:
 To run the docker container, we have 2 ways to proceed.
 1 is the turn on the docker Dashboard, 2 is command in Terminal `docker-compose up` to run the docker-compose.yml file.
 - in http://localhost:8080 in **Admin** session, go to **Connections** and modify **EMR_default** and **AWS_default**